GrayHatGuy/RTNode-HeltecV4/README.md

 ### Option A: Easy Flash (no PlatformIO required)

 The easiest way to flash a pre-built firmware.
 You only need Python 3 and a USB cable.
-*See option B for flashing
+*Note: See option B for flashing Xiao esp32 or Lilygo T3S3*
 ```bash
 # Clone this repo (or download just flash.py + the firmware binary)
 git clone https://github.com/jrl290/RTNode-HeltecV4.git